-The new prevention and early intervention approach is still being developed as part of Early Action Together (EAT) programme (previously named Target Operating Model) and is focussed on solving local problems early before they parts create demand upon other of policing or partner Early Action Together will see NYP working closely with partner agencies to find the best solutions for the communities they serve.
-The four key projects within the delivery of the programme are all focussed on prevention and early intervention with a long-term programme of change for the organisation.
-The vehicle for the delivery of that ambition it to release capacity, create opportunities and equipping officers and staff with the necessary skills to drive significant change in the way the police work.
+During the past year, the NYP prevention and intervention strategy has been introduced with a new approach developed through Early Action Together (EAT) programme and is focussed on solving local problems early before they escalate and create demand upon other parts of policing or partner agencies.
+It is acknowledged that whilst the investment in Prevention and Early intervention will drive down future demand, it will need to balance with those enforcement activities associated with crimes being committed, the impact of the prevention and early intervention on reporting of previously hidden crime and those non-recent crimes that are continuously coming to police notice.
+This is long term programme of change for the organisation and the vehicle for the delivery of that ambition - releasing capacity, creating opportunities, and equipping officers and staff with the necessary skills to drive this significant change in the way the police work.